Schnooty/agent/README.md

 ###
 # Schnooty Agent

 Monitor everything using Schnooty Agent.
-Once you set things up on [schnooty.com](https://schnooty.com), you can get started monitoring your servers, databases, and infrastructure.

-## Description

-Schnooty Agent runs in the background and monitors whatever you tell it to.
-The agent automatically keeps itself updated itself with the monitors and alerts you set up.
+Schnooty runs in the background and monitors whatever you tell it to.
+For example, your HTTP server.
+If it detects a problem, Schnooty can send you an alert.
+For example, in an email.
+Schnooty Agent is for developers who want efficient monitoring that is easy to set up.

 ## Getting Started

-Before running the agent, you will need a [Schnooty account](https://www.schnooty.com).
-You must set up an API key for the agent you are running.
+If you want to view your monitoring activity at [schnooty.com](https://www.schnooty.com), you will need to set up an account.
+Set up an API key for your agent.
+Then add your alerts to the agent's `config.yaml`.
-Then you add some monitors and alerts which the agent will pick up and run.

 ### Dependencies

 Schnooty Agent has binaries for Linux.
 You can also compile and run from source.
-Support for Windows binaries is set for a future date.
+Support for Windows binaries is not currently available.

 Linux
 * OpenSSL v1.1.1 or greater.